cellgeni/snippets/README.md

-# notebook-snippets
+# snippets
-A repository for cellular genetics informatics scientists to upload their notebooks to
+A repository for cellular genetics informatics scientists to place useful stuff to